jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2024-12-12-my-2024-year-in-review/index.md

 | Jackie        | 6:37                        |          |       |
 | DT            | 8:15 @ 50kg                 |          |       |
 | Bac           | 8:15 @ 50kg                 |          |       |

+To top it all off, I was awarded the "most improved athlete" in our gym for 2024, something, that means the world to me!
+I so, so much appreciate this!
+It's hard to put it in words how much this means to me!

 <video controls preload="metadata" autoplay muted playsinline>
   <source src="my-2023-year-in-review-5.webm" type="video/webm">